gabrocheleau/merkle-patricia-trees-examples/README.md

 In Ethereum's Merkle Patricia Trees, each node is referenced to by its hash.
 Note that this hash also can be referred to as a "key", which can be confusing. **Note that the hash is not the same as the path we take when going down the trie**.

 You can think of paths as a sequence of instructions for a given input, something like "_go down branch #3 → go down this extension → go down branch #8 → you have arrived at your destination: a leaf_".
-Hashes, on the other hand, act as unique identifiers for each node.
-In addition, hashes are generated in a way that allows the verification of data.
+Hashes, on the other hand, act as unique identifiers for each node and are generated in a way that allows the verification of data.

 So, how is are hashes calculated in Ethereum?
 1. First, all values from the node are serialized using the [Recursive Length Prefix encoding function](https://github.com/ethereum/wiki/wiki/RLP).